JaredKeithAveritt/Semiconductor_lectures/Outline.md

 - Open floor for questions and discussion.
 - Provide additional resources for further reading and learning.

+---

-# sixth lecture, "Quality Control and Reliability in Semiconductor Manufacturing,"
+# Sixth lecture, "Quality Control and Reliability in Semiconductor Manufacturing"

 ### Slide 1: Introduction
 - Title: Quality Control and Reliability in Semiconductor Manufacturing